anxiousstoner/complete-intro-to-react/README.md

 # A Complete Intro to React

 Welcome to a complete intro to React!
 The site actual workshop material for this repo can be found [here][gh-page].

 On the master branch you will find the completed project.

-On the start branch you will find the barebones boilerplater of the project designed to help you get started.
+On this start branch you will find my personal progress.

-## Contributing

-Please contribute, file issues, and make PRs.
-More than anything I'm sure there are typos abounding.

 ## License